entando/entando-docs/vuepress/docs/next/docs/concepts/pda-architecture.md

 ## PDA API

-The PDA API is a Spring Boot application that communicates with the Entando engine and makes engine data available in a Rest API.
+The PDA API is a Spring Boot application that communicates with the Entando engine, and engine data is made available in a Rest API.
 Subject to deployment configuration, the PDA API interacts with Keycloak to validate the token, and with the sidecar to retrieve the connection and sensitive data.
 Instead of calling specific engine classes directly, the application calls the abstractions defined in the PDA Core library.

 Engine implementation is determined at runtime based on the connection details provided.
 It is important to note that the PDA API does not have a database and is therefore stateless.
 All data available in the API are retrieved